 Naloxone: A necessity at grad celebrations these days

-High school graduation rates were at 83 per cent in 2017/2018.
+It's back to school time.
 (Photo by Jonathan Daniels on Unsplash)

 Grad season is a time to celebrate and Island Health wants young people, their families and friends to make sure the experience is one to treasure.

 To that end, they’ve released some tips to help.